 Cooking Tips and Ingredient Substitutions

-Potato salad is appreciated as a dish that acts as the yin to the yang of savory barbecue meats or sweet side dishes like baked beans; however, you can give this potato salad some extra swagger with additional spices.
-Here are some suggestions to make your potato salad extra tasty for guests:
+Potato salad is appreciated as a dish that acts as the yin to the yang of sweet side dishes like baked beans; however, you can give this potato salad some extra swagger with additional spices.
+Though this recipe is perfectly delicious and complete just as it is, if you'd like to give it a little something extra, here are some suggestions to make your homemade vegan potato salad extra tasty for guests:

 - Add freshly ground black pepper for extra bite